Arizona Sunshine Updated Review: The Best VR Zombie Shooter Yet

 Vertigo Games proved that even in the most saturated genre we’ve seen for VR games this year — shooters with zombies — there was still room for something fresh.
 Arizona Sunshine combines the narrative power of a fully-featured 4+ hour campaign mode, with the intensity of a wave-based horde mode, and then adds multiplayer to both experiences.
 The protagonist’s witty humor make it worth recommending on his charming personality alone, with enough depth and variety to keep people coming back for several hours.
 By doing so many things so well, Arizona Sunshine quickly rose to the top of the pack as the best overall zombie shooter we’ve seen yet in VR.

 Arizona Sunshine will be available on Steam for HTC Vive and Oculus Rift, as well as on the Oculus Home Store for the Rift.
-You can also find more purchasing options on the game’s official website.
+The game is also now available on PSVR with optional Aim Controller support.
+You can find more purchasing options on the game’s official website.
 Read our Game Review Guidelines for more information on how we arrived at this score.